Sublimelime/Achiever/README.md

-# Achiever
+# More Achievements
-Achiever is a mod for factorio that adds in a large amount of achievements, ranging from simple progression based ones, to ones that will give hours of challenge, like managing to make a base that launches one rocket per minute.
+More Achievements is a mod for factorio that adds in a large amount of achievements, ranging from simple progression based ones, to ones that will give hours of challenge, like managing to make a base that launches one rocket per minute.
+The mod was originall ymade by Gangsir and is now maintained by Bilka, with permission.

 It also adds achievements for certain mods when installed.
-This support for extra mods, as well as achievements added for vanilla, can be disabled in the mod's settings.

 ## List of all added achievements: